Modern Slavery Statement Financial Year 2022

 1. Introduction

-This modern slavery statement is published pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”) and covers the financial year 1 January 2022 to 31 December 2022.
-The statement reinforces our commitment to compliance with the Act and sets out the steps we have taken during 2022 to prevent modern slavery from occurring in our business and supply chain.
+This modern slavery statement is published pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”) and covers the financial year 1 January 2023 to 31 December 2023.
+The statement outlines the steps we have taken during the year to prevent modern slavery from occurring in our business and supply chain and demonstrates our commitment to compliance with the Act.

 2. About Cubico